5 Special Places in Children's Literature: Reading Retreats

 Recently, I finally made the leap.
-Please join me here for A Most Mysterious Room: Revisiting a Childhood Classic.
+Please join me at a A Most Mysterious Room: Revisiting a Childhood Classic.

 Linda Borromeo enjoys describing the room overlooking the ocean where her characters read in her island mystery books (there's also a traveling library).
 The first book in the series, Mystery Shores, is available to read now.